ronnietaylor/openwebui-playground/README.md

 2.  **Nginx Configuration:**
     *   The Nginx configuration is located in `nginx/conf.d/open-webui.conf`.
 It's pre-configured to proxy requests to the Open WebUI container over HTTPS on port 443.

+3.  **Kokoro-web (Local TTS Service) [Optional]:**
+    *   The `kokoro-web` service provides a local OpenAI-compatible TTS API.
+    *   It is included in `docker-compose.yml` and runs on port `3000` by default.
+    *   You must set the `KW_SECRET_API_KEY` environment variable in `docker-compose.yml` to a secret key of your choice.
+This key will be required to authenticate API requests.
+    *   The service uses the `kokoro-cache/` directory to store downloaded TTS models and cache files.

 ## Running the Application

 1. Navigate to the project directory (`openwebui-playground`) in your terminal.